Each year, 12 million girls are married before the age of 18, marking the start of their lives as wives and mothers well before they are...

 Men Make Decisions Alone

 In places where child marriage is prevalent, the father is often the key decision-maker in the family.
 He gets to decide what is good for his children, without asking them.
 What happens when a father decides that he wants to change the dynamics for his son's marriage?
 He can start a revolution.

 Girls Don't Have Alternatives

 In many societies, marriage is the only option for a girl to support herself and be socially respectable.
 For a lot of child brides, getting married seems like the only way to have a future.
 But what happens when girls have alternatives?
 Their lives change.

 Peer Pressure Works

 For many communities that practice child marriage, it is simply the right way to behave.
 Endayehu considered marrying her girls as children - even though she was married at 12 herself - just to look like a good mother in the eyes of her neighbors.
 Find out how she changed her mind.

 Dowry - the money the bride's family pays to the groom - is a big factor in child marriage.
 People worry that the older a girl is, the more they will have to pay, so they marry girls early.
 It can be a huge amount of money.
 Read about what this means for families.

 For many families, having a girl get married while she is still a virgin is critical to a family's honor.
 B’s mother got married at 12 because she was very beautiful, and her family was worried that she would start having sex.
 See how B wants to stop this cycle.

-Sometimes girls agree to a marriage because it seems like a way to escape the challenges of their current life, from feeling like a burden on their family to not being able to access an education or make decisions.
+Sometimes girls agree to a marriage because it seems like a way to escape the challenges of their current life - from feeling like a burden on their family to not being able to access an education.
 Girls who believe a promise of a better life may end up in a marriage that is worse than what they left.